cyyyu/sredis/README.md

 * event#error

-  Handle error events youself, or they will just be thrown out.
+  Handle error events yourself, or they will just be thrown out.

 ---